-225. The Exceptional Child - A study of and accommodations for the person who deviates markedly from the norm-cognitively/mentally, physically, or socially-and requires special attention in regard to his/her educational development or behavior.
-Special attention is directed toward the following: autism spectrum disorders, emotional impairments, gifted and talented, hearing impairments, learning disabilities, cognitive impairments/physical impairments, other health impairments, speech and language impairments, traumatic brain injury, visual impairments, and ADHD.
+225. The Exceptional Child - A study of and accommodations for the person who deviates markedly from the norm-cognitively/mentally, physically, or socially- and requires special attention in regard to his/her educational development or behavior.
+Special attention is directed toward the following: autism spectrum disorders, emotional impairments, gifted and talented, hearing impairments, learning disabilities, cognitive impairments, traumatic brain injury, visual impairments, and ADHD.
 Corequisite: Education 226.
 Prerequisite: Education 220; Psychology 100 for psychology majors.
 Sophomore standing.
 Cross listed as Psychology 225.